 Teaching, research/creative activities, and service are evaluated annually for each faculty member according to the following ratings categories: "does not meet expectations", "meets expectations", and "exceeds expectations".
 Schools are responsible for determining and documenting reasonable criteria for meeting expectations in association with workload allocation guidelines.
 These criteria require approval from the school director and the dean before being made publicly available through the Office of the Provost.
 The criteria must be approved at all levels and formally established in writing before faculty are held accountable to those standards.
-A separate category of "collegiality" should not be added to the traditional three categories of faculty performance.
-Instead, academic units should develop clear definitions of teaching, research/creative activities, and service, in which the virtues of collegiality are reflected.
+Separate categories of "collegiality" and "engagement" should not be added to the traditional three categories of faculty performance.
+Instead, academic units should develop clear definitions of teaching, research/creative activities, and service, in which collegiality and engagement are reflected.